Enterography MRI With and Without IV Contrast

 Magnetic Resonance Imaging (MRI) helps doctors diagnose and treat medical conditions.
 MRI uses a powerful magnetic field, radio waves and a computer to produce detailed pictures of organs, soft tissues, bone and virtually all other internal body structures.

-- Arrive 60 minutes prior to your scheduled appointment with a prescription if your doctor has given one to you, insurance card, identification and a list of your current medications.
+- Arrive 60 minutes prior to your scheduled appointment with an order/paperwork if your doctor has given one to you, insurance card, identification and a list of your current medications.

 - Drink 1 bottle of oral contrast every 15-20 minutes (total of 3 bottles) prior to exam.

-- Consider an 8oz. cup of water right before going on the table.
+- You may drink an 8oz. cup of water right before going on the table.